 (Photo courtesy of NetPS Plant Finder)

-This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
+This is a high maintenance plant that will require regular care and upkeep, and can be pruned at anytime.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Planting & Growing

-Irish Moss will grow to be only 1 inch tall at maturity, with a spread of 12 inches.
-Its foliage tends to remain low and dense right to the ground.
-It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+Chameleon Plant will grow to be about 12 inches tall at maturity, with a spread of 3 feet.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 32 inches apart.
+Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.

-This plant does best in full sun to partial shade.
-It does best in average to evenly moist conditions, but will not tolerate standing water.
+This plant performs well in both full sun and full shade.
+It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America.
 It can be propagated by division.